Bill Thomas (businessman)

-Sir William Gennydd Thomas (born 1959) is a British businessman.
+Sir William Gennydd Thomas (born 1959) is a British businessman who was a business executive at Electronic Data Systems (EDS) for 25 years.
+His responsibilities at EDS included delivery of major UK Government IT systems.
+In 2003, he gave evidence to the House of Commons of the United Kingdom Public Accounts Committee after an error during the rollout of a £168m contract relating to the Inland Revenue.

+When EDS was acquired by Hewlett Packard (HP) in 2003 Thomas became general manager for HP's Europe Middle East and Africa (EMEA) division.
+He remained in that role until 2009.

 Early life and education

 Born in 1959, Thomas is the son of Jack Thomas, a deputy headteacher, and his wife Hetty.
 He grew up in Colne, where he attended primary school; he was then educated at St Theodore's Comprehensive School in Burnley before completing his undergraduate education at the University of Leeds; he graduated with a BSc in mathematics.
 Thomas went on to complete an MSc in digital systems at Brunel University and an MBA from the Cranfield School of Management.